UNDP-UNBL/elsa-documentation/docs/guidance/peru/03_anexxes.rst

        using graphics, menus and icons.
      - The Prioritizing Nature webtool is a graphical user interface that gives

-       stakeholders the ability to run the spatial prioritization analysis themselves.
+       stakeholders the ability to run the ELSA analysis themselves.

    * - Weights
      - The weights allow users to set relative priorities within their priority policy